Theatre Olympics: Hosting Countries

 The Theatre Olympics are held in a different country each edition.
-So far there have been nine festivals.
+So far there have been ten festivals.
 The festival allows the host country to reflect their own theatre heritage and the event is reinvented each time by a new artistic director – who is usually an International Committee member of the Theatre Olympics.
 The festival's national organising committee usually consists of prominent representatives of the country's cultural life.